redstone-finance/redstone-docs/docs/smart-contract-devs/Data-Formatting-And-Processing.md

 <br>

-# Technical Considerations When Implementing RedStone Data Feeds
+# Technical Considerations When Implementing RedStone's Data Feeds

 #### These are the following on-chain aggregation parameters in RedStone’s consumer base contract: